Tennessee football's 10% talent fee opens discussion of how many schools and sports will follow

 “For the fans, this is a very specified and transparent tax that they know that they can contribute to.
 So, if there’s some success on the field and down the line, they can certainly take the perspective that they had or played some role in contributing to that.”

-Reams notes that that type of fee might not be palatable for fans of a school with less football success or tradition.
-Or, those willing to initially pay may eventually balk if the on-field or on-court results don’t provide a return on the investment.
+Reams noted that such fees might not be palatable for fans of a school with less football success or tradition.
+And those willing to pay initially may balk eventually if the on-field or on-court results don’t provide a return on the investment.

+Given the huge disparities between athletic scholarship allocations and coaches’ salaries among revenue sports at many Power Four schools, Indiana State associate professor Craig Morehead wouldn’t be shocked if talent fees became more common.

+“They’re looking for new revenue sources to cover what they are seeing as a new expense rather than reallocating the resources that they have,” said Morehead, who teaches in ISU’s Department of Kinesiology, Recreation and Sport.

 Talent fees could also become an option at smaller Division I schools with strong football or basketball tradition.
 San Diego State athletic director J.D.
 Wicker echoed Reams’ belief that having fans feeling more involved in the success of the team can be a positive — at times.

-And as college sports prepares for revenue sharing, Wicker notes, “People are going to get creative.”
+And as college sports prepares for revenue sharing, Wicker noted, “People are going to get creative.”

-AP College Football Writer Ralph Russo and NFL writer Teresa M. Walker contributed to this report.
+AP College Football Writer Ralph D. Russo and AP Pro Football Writer Teresa M. Walker contributed to this report.

 Get poll alerts and updates on the AP Top 25 throughout the season.
 Sign up here.
 AP college football: https://apnews.com/hub/ap-top-25-college-football-poll and https://apnews.com/hub/college-football